jonhare/COMP6237/notes/L18-Netflix.md

 ## Summary
 The announcement and release of data for the "Netflix Challenge" in 2006 changed the way recommender systems research was done.
 Until this point research datasets of this size were simply not publicly available.
 The challenge itself also spawned a host of new ideas in recommender system design.

-One idea that arose from the competition and had a lot of impact was to build factor models using SVD to create a low-rank approximation from which estimated ratings could be extracted; this in itself was not new, but the problem of the size of the data was a problem until in a blog post an alternative way of computing SVD was introduced that not only could work with the large amount of data in a time-efficient manner, but could also explicitly deal with the missing values.
+One idea that arose from the competition and had a lot of impact was to build factor models using SVD to create a low-rank approximation from which estimated ratings could be extracted.
+This in itself was not new, but the size of the data stopped this being practical until an alternative way of computing SVD was introduced by a blogger known as *Simon Funk* having a go at the challenge for himself.
+This new approach could not only work with a large amount of data in a time-efficient manner, but could also explicitly deal with the missing values.

 By 2010, we had learned another thing from the data released for the Netflix Challenge; even though it had been anonymised before release, through the use of some relatively simple data mining techniques, researchers demonstrated that it was highly probable that specific individuals could be identified.